-After a few silent months from my side here on the blog, I would like to restart myself and to refresh this virtual space with some positive energy.
+Аfter a few silent months from my side here on the blog, I would like to restart myself and to refresh this virtual space with some positive energy.
 Today, I would like to present to you Jennison Grigsby, a yoga girl, mother, and wife from San Diego, California who moved to Valencia, Spain chasing her dreams.
 When we were in Valencia most of all I appreciated that I was part of the outdoor yoga practice taught by Jennison.
 The inspiring attitude of hers and good tips which can be found on the Facebook page provoked me to invite Jennison to be part of the rubric “On a visit to…”.
-After reading all her wonderful answers I am sure that we will be back in Valencia to follow her steps.
+Her answers are like a sunshine and I am sure that we will be back in Valencia to follow her steps and tips.
 Namaste all!

 How do you imagine the ideal “om trip”?